-- 45.1 Retention guarantee is contemplated in this tender. - Within 45 days from the issue of the Provisional Acceptance Certificate, the 5% performance guarantee shall be released to the Contractor, upon submission of a bank guarantee (Retention Guarantee), as approved by the Contracting Authority and covering 5% of the gross certified value.
+- 45.1 Retention money amounting to 5% of the gross certified value of works shall be withheld from interim payments. - 45.3 Within 45 days from the issue of the Provisional Acceptance Certificate, the 5% retention money shall be released to the Contractor, upon submission of a bank guarantee (Retention Guarantee), as approved by the Contracting Authority and covering 5% of the gross certified value.
 This guarantee shall be drawn out according to the template provided in the tender document.

-The retention guarantee is to be kept valid by the contractor until the expiry of the defects liability period (2 years from the date stated in the Provisional Acceptance Certificate for when Provisional Acceptance was achieved as issued by the Contracting Authority).
+The retention guarantee is to be kept valid by the contractor until the expiry of the defects liability period (5 years from the date stated in the Provisional Acceptance Certificate for when Provisional Acceptance was achieved as issued by the Contracting Authority).